ClouDesire/docusaurus/docs/syndication.md

 provisioning:

 * a customer make an order for one of your products
-* Cloudesire sends a notification to your endpoint, containing a `Subscription CREATED` event
+* the platform sends a notification to your endpoint, containing a `Subscription CREATED` event
-* once you've received this notification, you need to call our API in order to retrieve the subscription details (given its identifier) which includes the customer data (name, email, etc.) that you need, and `paid` field, which can be `true` if the customer already paid the subscription for your product or `false`if the customer hasn't paid yet the subscription
+* once you've received this notification, you need to call platform API in order to retrieve the subscription details (given its identifier) which includes the customer data (name, email, etc.) that you need, and `paid` field, which can be `true` if the customer already paid the subscription for your product or `false`if the customer hasn't paid yet the subscription
 * if the `paid` field is `true` you can provision your tenant in your platform
 * if the `paid` field is `false` you need to wait for the next notification which will contain a `Subscription MODIFIED`.
 Once you've received this